roccomuso/node-ads/README.md

 ======

-**When we use notification, the notification will blocked to fire if too many notifications are defined  ** **I Added readmulti to this packet,so that we can read multi **

-A NodeJS implementation for the Twincat ADS protocol.
+> A NodeJS implementation for the Twincat ADS protocol.
-(Twincat and ADS is from Beckhoff &copy;.
+> (Twincat and ADS is from Beckhoff &copy;.
 I'm not affiliated.)

+### Changelog

+- Added aliases: `TOD -> TIME_OF_DAY` and `DT -> DATE_AND_TIME`.
+- Code standardized.
+- Using `safe-buffer`.
+- When we use notification, the notification will blocked to fire if too many notifications are defined
+- `multiRead` method.

 Examples